 With gas prices rising, renewable energy is becoming increasingly important.
 Wind power is one of the most cost-effective options for renewable energy sources.

 However, before you go out and buy a wind turbine, you need to know if the wind is strong enough where you live for wind energy to be helpful or a hindrance.
+Most of these turbines are efficient in wind farms.

 This article will go into depth about the required wind speeds for small wind turbines and discuss a few popular wind turbines and their required wind speeds to generate power.